 Pronunciation of 'suryanarayan'

 The word 'Suryanarayan' is a name of Sanskrit origin, commonly used in India.
-It refers to the Sun God in Hindu mythology and is derived from 'Surya' (Sun) and 'Narayan' (another name for Lord Vishnu).
+It refers to the Sun God in Hindu mythology.
 Below are the pronunciations and meanings in English and its original language, Sanskrit.

 Pronunciation Details